Ewen MacPherson of Cluny: Later life

 His wife Jenny and daughter Margaret, aged 14, soon joined him in France.
 His son Duncan (b.
 1748) stayed behind to be educated in Inverness.
 By 1763, he was living in some poverty in Dunkirk.
 After a long ailment, he died there on 30 January 1764.
 He was buried in the Garden of the Carmelites, with his wife refusing French military honours at his funeral, since they had not supported him financially.
 (He held a commission in the Royal Ecossais regiment but the pay was meagre).
 His wife returned to Edinburgh, where she died the following year.

 On 28 January 2024, for the 260th anniversary of his death, the Clan Macpherson with the help of Dunkirk town hall, inaugurated a memorial in his honor.
-Near the Carmelite garden, the 28th clan chief, James Brodie Macpherson of Cluny, came to inaugurate the memorial alongside the Very Reverend Allan Maclean of Dochgarroch, who blessed the memorial with water from the Cluny estate, with Anthony Rocquet Macpherson who found the location of the last remains of Cluny, and clansmen and clanswomen from Scotland, England, France, Belgium and Germany.
+Near the Carmelite garden, the 28th clan chief, James Brodie Macpherson of Cluny, came to inaugurate the memorial alongside the Very Reverend Allan Maclean of Dochgarroch, who blessed the memorial with water from the Cluny estate, with Anthony Rocquet Macpherson who found the location of the last remains of Cluny, and clansmen and clanswomen from Scotland, England, France and Belgium.

 Descendants

 His daughter Margaret (1743–1808) married her cousin Duncan Macpherson.
 All of their children died without issue, three in the service of Britain: John died in India, Simon drowned at sea, Adam died at the Battle of Cape St Vincent, Ewan in childhood, whilst the youngest Robert died of old age but unmarried.

 His son Duncan (1748–1817) continued his education on the continent, and had become a captain in the British army by the time he was 23, eventually serving with the 63rd Regiment of Foot in the American War of Independence.
 Whilst in North America he joined the 71st Fraser Highlanders as a major in 1776, rising to Lieutenant-Colonel and participating in several battles.
 On returning to Britain in 1781, he was captured by an American privateer and spent 16 months as a prisoner of war in New England before returning home.

-An act of Parliament in 1784 restored Col. Duncan MacPherson to the estates of his father.
-At the age of 50, he married a second cousin, Catherine Cameron, and they had four sons and four daughters.
+An act of Parliament in 1784 restored Col. Duncan MacPherson to the estates of his father, as 13th Chief.
+At the age of 50, he married a second cousin, Catherine Cameron, daughter of Sir Ewen Cameron, 1st Bt, and they had four sons and four daughters.